-9. Finance costs
+8. Finance costs

-Years En ded December 31,

-in €'000 2019 2020
+in €'000 2019

 Interest expense

-Accrued interest on license fee payables 7,613 6,772
+Accrued interest on license fee payables 7,613

-Interest on loans and borrowings 5,791 9,864
+Interest on loans and borrowings 5,791

-Other interest expense 35 22
+Other interest expense 35

 Other finance costs

-Foreign exchange losses 14,646 19,410
+Foreign exchange losses 14,646

 Other finance costs 23

-Total 28,108 36,068
+Total 28,108

-10. Income taxes
+9. Income taxes

-The following income taxes are recognized in profit or loss:
+The following Income taxes are recognized in profit of loss:

-Income taxes Years Ended Dece mber 31,
+Income taxes

-in €'000 2019 2020
+in €'000 2019

 Current tax expense:

-Current year 1,477 2,746
+Current year 1,477

-Changes in estimates related to prior years 4,450 1,077
+Changes in estimates related to prior years 4,450

 Deferred tax expense:

-Origination and reversal of temporary differences (30,130) 3,700
+Origination and reversal of temporary differences (30,130)

 Impact of changes in tax rates 3,973

-Recognition of previously unrecognized deferred tax assets (1,680) (204)
+Recognition of previously unrecognized deferred tax assets (1,680)

-Income tax (benefit)/ expense reported in profit or loss (21,910) 7,319
+Income tax benefit reported in profit or loss (21,910)

-In 2019, changes in estimates related to prior years of €4,450 primarily relates to tax expenses in regard to prior years in Norway.
+Change in estimates related to prior years of €4,450 primarily relates to tax expenses in regard to prior years in Norway.
 Reconciliation of deferred tax liabilities, net: